naman4u13/wifi_locate/README.md

 ## Using OpenWifi.su API to fetch GPS coordinates
  OpenWifi.su is a website for collecting information about the different wireless hotspots around the world.
 Users can upload hotspot data like GPS coordinates, SSID and MAC address(BSSID).Once entered in database, it can be then later used as a lookup table to fetch gps coordinates using just BSSID.
-This act of searching and collecting Wi-Fi wireless networks data is called War-driving or War-cycling or War-walking depending on the mode of transportation.You can perform the above activity by either manually entering WLAN network in the database along with its geoposition on this [page](https://openwifi.su/addmac.php?lang=) or using [OpenWLANMap](https://openwifi.su/owlmapatandroid.php?lang=) Android app which you can download via FDroid.**Remember WLAN network along with its location has to be first stored in database, after which wifi_locate app can access WLAN's location**.Below image shows the discovered and registered Access Points from all around the world in [WiGLE.net](https://wigle.net/) Database.
+This act of searching and collecting Wi-Fi wireless networks data is called War-driving or War-cycling or War-walking depending on the mode of transportation.You can perform the above activity by either manually entering WLAN network in the database along with its geoposition on this [page](https://openwifi.su/addmac.php?lang=) or using [OpenWLANMap](https://openwifi.su/owlmapatandroid.php?lang=) Android app which you can download via FDroid.**Remember WLAN network along with its location has to be first stored in database,only after which wifi_locate app can access WLAN's location**.Below image shows the discovered and registered Access Points from all around the world in [WiGLE.net](https://wigle.net/) Database.

 <img src="https://github.com/naman4u13/wifi_locate/blob/master/img/Screenshot%20(9).png" alt="image" height="400px" width="800px">